amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 }
 ```
 <BR><BR>
 Finally, ``MakeAMove`` is the central relay that communicates with the other functions.
 It will get the next coordinates via ``GetPossibleCoordinates``, figure out if it should try up or down first depending on where it is in relation to the end point's latitude, and call on the Yelp API.
-If it finds a florist, it will report back the pertinant information such as the florist's name, state, and coordinates.
+If it finds a florist, it will report back the pertinent information such as the florist's name, state, and coordinates.

 ```r